Best headphone amplifiers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphone amplifiers you can buy in 2021.

-Read the full review: iFi hip-dac
+Read the full iFi hip-dac review

 Be warned: this amp is a little basic, with no built-in DAC, but the sound quality is superb.
 There's no harshness or edginess at the top of the frequency range, bass notes are bedded in nicely without being overbearing, and vocals are placed precisely where they should be.

-Read the full review: Schiit Audio Magni 3
+Read the full Schiit Audio Magni 3 review

 Look at this tank.
 Unsurprisingly, it's very much a desktop amp – and you'll need a sizeable desktop, at that.
 If you're looking for something portable, best look elsewhere.
 But if it's home headphone listening you're after, it could well be the one for you.

-Read the full review: Audiolab M-DAC+
+Read the full Audiolab M-DAC+ review

-Again, home listening is the name of the game here, but that's no bad thing.
-The Naim is a big, full-bodied performer with superb rhythmic ability, showing real precision and a fantastic level of bite.
+Sonically, this is typical Naim.
+That means a big, full-bodied performance with superb rhythmic ability.
+There's real precision here, not to mention a fantastic level of bite.
 And it manages to keep everything organised without ever sounding clinical or disjointed.
-The low end is powerful, the midrange strong and focussed, while the treble remains balanced and refined.
+The low end is powerful with plenty of rumble, the midrange strong and focussed, while the treble remains balanced and refined.
 A true five-star product – add it to your desktop now, you won't be disappointed.

-Read the full review: Naim DAC-V1
+Read the full Naim DAC-V1 review

 IFi's digital-to-analogue converters offer a combination of features and sound quality that’s hard to better at the price, and the company's Zen DAC is no exception.